DeFi

 Ethereum’s vision is to become the world’s decentralized computer and to achieve that it has a long road ahead.
 The main problem is that its current ability to scale.
 Due to its blockchain design where every individual nodes have to process every single transaction on the network; scalability has been a huge issue for a long period of time.

-Thankfully there are other permissionless blockchains that are offering low gas fee and faster transactions.
+Thankfully there are other permissionless blockchains that are currently offering low gas fee and faster transactions.
 Most of these blockchains are fully open source and are based on Ethereum.
-They are mostly a code fork of Ethereum that uses a more energy efficient consensus mechanism like decentralized Byzantium Fault Tolerant or PoS instead of Proof of Work.
+They are mostly a code fork of Ethereum that uses a more energy efficient consensus mechanism like decentralized Byzantium Fault Tolerant or PoS.

 EVM compatibility